Greenville, ME

 Poverty & Diversity

-9.18% of the population for whom poverty status is determined in Greenville, ME (78 out of 850 people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+9.18% of the population for whom poverty status is determined in Greenville, ME (78 out of 850 people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 55 - 64, followed by Females 18 - 24 and then Males 65 - 74.

-The most common racial or ethnic group living below the poverty line in Greenville, ME is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Greenville, ME is White, followed by Two Or More and Black.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.